asagi4/comfyui-prompt-control/doc/attention_couple.md

 `base_prompt COUPLE(0 0.5) coupled prompt 1 with mask COUPLE IMASK(0) coupled prompt 2 with custom mask`

 Behaviour:
-- If no mask is specified, an implicit `MASK()` is assumed.
+- If no mask is specified, an implicit `MASK()` is assumed, meaning that the prompt affects the entire image.

-- For the base prompt, you can also use `FILL()` to automatically mask all parts not masked by coupled prompts
+- For the base prompt, you can use `FILL()` to automatically mask all parts not masked by other coupled prompts

-- If the base prompt has weight set to zero (ie. ´:0` at the end), then the first coupled prompt with non-zero weight becomes the base prompt.
+- If the base prompt has weight set to zero (ie. ´:0` at the end), then the first coupled prompt with non-zero weight becomes the base prompt:

-For example:
 ```
-dog FILL() COUPLE(0.5 1) cat
+disabled prompt :0 COUPLE new base prompt COUPLE coupled prompt
 ```

+You can also schedule the weight normally: `prompt :[1:0:0.35]`

+> ![NOTE]
-Note that because the generation still sees and diffuses the full latent, attention coupling is not guaranteed to perfectly limit the effect of your prompt to the masked area.
+> Note that because the generation still sees and diffuses the full latent, attention coupling is not guaranteed to perfectly limit the effect of your prompt to the masked area.